 The umbrella group for all official Omnicom ERGs and D&I activities.
 It's important to us that our people encompass diverse backgrounds, experiences and perspectives and so OPEN, and its respective groups, work to foster an inclusive and engaging work environment as well increase networking and business opportunities.
 Not only is this the right thing to do, but it encourages fresh ideas and thoughts that stimulate creativity and provide outstanding innovation.
+The Senior Leadership Team lead on our D&I strategy, collectively committing 25% of time to agency D&I initiatives.

-Want to learn more about OPEN or launch an official ERG?
+Want to learn more about OPEN?

-Contact Sam Phillips, Chair, OPEN UK at Sam.Phillips@omnicommediagroup.com
+Contact Sam Phillips, Chair, OPEN UK at Sam.Phillips@omnicommediagroup.com or Jay Pepera at Jay.Pepera@omnicommediagroup.com.

-OMNIWOMEN
+OMNIWOMEN + ALLIES

-Founded 2014, is dedicated to promoting networking and career opportunities for, and developing the skills of, Omnicom's future female leaders.
+Founded 2014, Omniwomen + Allies is dedicated to promoting networking and career opportunities for, and developing the skills of, Omnicom's future female leaders.
 There are chapters all over the world, including New York, China, the UK and Germany, to name a few!